ghendrickx/SALTISolutions/README.md

 **Phase 3: Multidisciplinary assessment:** TBD

 # This repository
-This repository is aimed at containing all relevant code produced during an ongoing research.
-Great effort is put into structuring this repository such that the code corresponding to the various aspects of the research are clearly stated.
+This repository functions as a collective overview of all work performed as part of the aforementioned PhD research.
+The result is a repository without any code, but cross-references to the standalone repositories containing products that resulted from the PhD research, so-called *sub-repositories*.

-The code is developed on a private repository, and once ready for publication, added to this (public) repository.
+All code is developed on a private repository, and once ready for publication, stored in, or added to, a sub-repository.

 ## Author
 Gijs G. Hendrickx